 The MA in History has four components: coursework; a research requirement; language requirement; and comprehensive examinations.

 All MA degrees in History require a minimum of 30 credit-hours of course work (10 courses).
 Normally, this can be completed in three or four regular semesters of full-time work.
-The 10 courses would include History 601, 2 seminars and 7 colloquia or readings courses in the field of study (that is, Medieval Europe, Early Modern Europe, Modern Europe, or US).
+The 10 courses would include History 601, 2 seminars and 7 colloquia or readings courses in the field of study (that is, Medieval Europe, Early Modern and Modern Europe, or Americas).
 Medievalists also take History 609/610 as part of their 7 colloquia.
 University regulations specify that a maximum of 2 courses (6 credit hours) can be transferred from another institution toward the MA at CUA.
-In order to transfer classes, students must meet with the Director of Graduate Studies and provide syllabi for the courses that might be transferred.
-Formal approval for the transfer of credits is granted by the Associate Dean of the School of Arts and Sciences.
+In order to transfer classes, students must meet with the Director of Graduate Studies in History and provide syllabi for the courses that might be transferred.
+Formal approval for the transfer of credits is granted by the Associate Dean of the College of Arts and Sciences.

 Please note that language classes do not typically count toward History credit for the degree.